Expand AllCollapse All

 Who can participate in FHU’s Spanish Immersion Program?

-Only full time juniors and seniors may participate in the Spanish Immersion Program.
+Only full time juniors and seniors with a minimum GPA of 2.5 may participate in the Spanish Immersion Program.
 Students do not need to be majoring (or minoring) in Spanish to participate, but they must receive permission from the Spanish Program Coordinator.
-Students must have a minimum of a 2.5 GPA at the end of the fall semester before departure and must not be on any kind of probation.
-If you are an intercollegiate athlete, seek permission from your coach before applying for the Spanish Immersion Program.
-Depending on which program you apply for, the dates may conflict with your summer training schedule.
+Students whose GPA falls below 2.5 or who are on any kind of probation—academic, disciplinary, or otherwise—may not participate.
+Intercollegiate athletes should seek permission from their coach before applying for the Spanish Immersion Program, as the dates may conflict with summer training schedules.

 How do I apply?

 The FHU Abroad application can be filled out online.
 Paper applications can be obtained from the FHU Abroad Office in the Joy Simon McDaniel House.
-The FHU Abroad Office requires your complete application and a $600 deposit before you can officially be admitted into the Spanish Immersion Program.
+Students are required to complete the application, pay a $600 deposit, and submit the Student Responsibilities form (available from the FHU Abroad Office) before they can officially be admitted into the Spanish Immersion Program.

 When and where is the Spanish Immersion Program offered?

-FHU’s Spanish Immersion Program is offered every summer.
-The 2013 Spanish Immersion Program will be held in Madrid, Spain, July 1 - July 31.
+FHU’s Spanish Immersion Program is offered in the summer of even years.
+The 2016 Spanish Immersion Program will be held in Madrid, Spain, during the month of July.

 CostHow much does the program cost?